Ken Kratz: Career

 He worked in the La Crosse, Wisconsin City Attorney's Office as an assistant city attorney from 1985 to 1987.
 He served as an assistant district attorney in La Crosse County, Wisconsin, from 1987 to 1992, and said his specialties were drug-related cases and child sex abuse cases.

 Kratz was appointed district attorney of Calumet County (replacing Donald Poppy, who became a judge) by Wisconsin Governor Tommy Thompson in 1992; he was the only applicant for the post.
 He served as president of the Wisconsin District Attorneys Association in 1996.
 Kratz chaired the Wisconsin Victim Rights Council in 1993 as well as its successor, the Wisconsin Crime Victims Rights Board, from 1998 to 2010.

 In 1997, Kratz prosecuted a prominent child abuse case in which parents allegedly locked their daughter in a cage.
 The mother pleaded guilty.
 In 2008, Kratz explored a run for the Republican nomination in Wisconsin's 6th congressional district.

 Prosecution of 2005 murder of Teresa Halbach

-Kratz was appointed special prosecutor and headed the investigation and prosecutions of Steven Avery and Brendan Dassey in neighboring Manitowoc County for the murder of Teresa Halbach on October 31, 2005.
+Kratz was appointed special prosecutor and headed the investigation and prosecution of Steven Avery in neighboring Manitowoc County for the murder of Teresa Halbach on October 31, 2005.
 Manitowoc County had recused its officials because it was being sued by Avery for wrongful conviction, following his exoneration in 2003 of a 1985 conviction for which he had served 18 years in prison for a crime he did not commit.
+Kratz was also co-counsel to lead prosecutor Tom Fallon against Brendan Dassey, after conducting notorious press conferences against him and Avery.

 Kratz gained convictions of both defendants in trials in 2007.
 Avery was sentenced to life without parole.
 Dassey, then 17, was sentenced to life imprisonment, with no parole before he reached the age of 56.
-Dassey's conviction was provisionally overturned in August 2016, subject to appellate review.
+Dassey's conviction was provisionally overturned in August 2016, subject to appellate review, which reinstated the conviction.